The statistical origins of quantum mechanics: Discussion

 Summarizing, the most important relations of quantum mechanics have been derived from assumptions which may be characterized either as purely statistical or as statistical versions (or continuum versions) of relations of particle physics.
 The continuity equation and the principle of maximal disorder belong to the former class.
 The statistical conditions, conservation of energy in the mean, and the special form of the probability current belong to the latter class.
 These statistical assumptions imply quantum mechanics and are much simpler to understand than the jump into Hilbert space given by Eq.~(\ref{eq:DTR43QUPR}).
 Of course, all of these assumptions are relations or structural properties belonging to the quantum-mechanical formalism; it would not be possible to derive quantum mechanics from assumptions which are \emph{not} quantum-mechanical in nature.
 However, it is not trivial that these, relatively simple and comprehensible assumptions are sufficient to derive the basic relations of the whole formalism.

-As far as the interpretation of the formalism is concerned, we believe that the above derivation of the most basic equations of quantum mechanics from statistical assumptions presents a strong argument in favor of a statistical (ensemble) interpretation.
+The above derivation of the most basic equations of quantum mechanics from statistical assumptions presents a strong argument in favor of a statistical (ensemble) interpretation.
 This becomes even more evident, if the relation between quantum mechanics and its classical limit is considered in detail.
 As discussed in section~\ref{sec:randomvariables} the transition from the classical to the quantum mechanical theory is characterized by the elimination of a deterministic element, namely the (deterministic) functional relation between position and momentum variables.
 Thus, quantum mechanics contains less deterministic elements (it is 'more statistical' in nature) than its classical limit, a result in accordance with the general classification scheme set up in section~\ref{sec:onprobability}.
 This loss of determinism is implicitly contained in the above assumptions and presents the essential "`non-classical"' element of the present derivation.
 It is interesting to compare the present derivation with other derivations of Schr{\"o}dinger's equation making use of different "`non-classical elements"'~\cite{hall.reginatto:quantum_heisenberg,lee.zhu:principle}.
 The loss of determinism mentioned above is also responsible for the crucial role of the concept of Fisher information in the present work.
 This concept was realized here in a way different from the one followed previously by Frieden and others~\cite{frieden:sciencefisher,frieden_soffer:lagrangians,hall.reginatto:quantum_heisenberg}.
 On the other hand, several aspects of the present work may also be seen as a complement to this previous approach.
 In particular, the 'classical limit theory' which is used as a starting point by these authors may be derived from the first two assumptions of the present work.

+Many works on the foundations of quantum mechanics are motivated by the wish to identify deterministic, or at least 'classical-probabilistic' elements in its structure.
+According to the original point of view of Schr{\"o}dinger, he derived a classical wave equation and $|\psi|^{2}$ was (in contrast to the present interpretation as a probability density) an \emph{observable} field measuring something like the density distribution of an 'extended particle'.
+More recently, this interpretation has been reconsidered in an interesting paper by Barut~\cite{barut:combining}.
+But the results of modern high-precision measurements~\cite{tonomura:demonstration} strongly support the probabilistic interpretation and exclude, in our opinion, this original classical view of Schr{\"o}dinger.